Oghma-Infinium/Twisted-Skyrim/README.md

 The list requires Wabbajack version **3.5.0.1 or later**, installing on older versions of Wabbajack will prevent the installation from being completed.

-#### Downloading and Installing Fahluaan
+#### Downloading and Installing Twisted Skyrim

 Downloading and installing Fahluaan can take a while depending on your internet connection and computer.
 To install Fahluaan, complete the following steps.

 1. Open Wabbajack and click `Browse Modlists`
+2. Press the `Show NSFW` and `Show Unofficial Lists` on the top
-2. Press the download button on Fahluaan and wait for it to download.
+3. Press the download button on Twisted Skyrim and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\Fahluaan. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+4. Set the installation folder to be somewhere like C:\Games\Twisted Skyrim. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
 > The download location does not need to be on a SSD, but it makes installing faster.
 4. Press the play button to begin.
 5. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
 Alternatively read through this readme again.